 When you have an extraordinary amount of medical bills that you had to pay for out of pocket in the previous year, you may be able to deduct the amount on your taxes under itemized deductions, up to a certain limit depending on your income level.
 That's why it's so important to hold onto your receipts.
 Your medical expenses include dental procedures and insurance premiums that you paid throughout the year.

-Keep all of your medical and dental receipts for procedures, doctor visits, medication, tests and other important examinations.
-These must be receipts for services that you paid for out of your own pocket.
+Keep all of your medical and dental receipts for procedures, doctor visits, medication, tests, and other important examinations.
+These must be receipts for services that you paid out of your own pocket.
 If you have health insurance that reimburses you, gather all of your records of payments that the insurance company made on your behalf.
 Get a statement from your health insurance company for the total amount of the premiums you paid in the previous year.
 Have all of your medical related receipts and bills in front of you when you are doing your taxes.

 After you finish adding in your other itemized deductions, such as any real estate taxes and charitable contributions, add all of your deductions, including the medical portion and enter the total on line 29 of Schedule A (Total Itemized Deductions).
 Keep in mind that the amount of your itemized deductions might be limited depending on your income (see the questions asked on line 29 of Schedule A).